Fanwood, New Jersey

 Fanwood is a borough in Union County, in the U.S. state of New Jersey.
+Located on a ridge in northern-central New Jersey, the borough is a commuter town of New York City in the New York metropolitan area.
+Fanwood is located in the Raritan Valley and Rahway Valley regions.
 As of the 2020 United States census, the borough's population was 7,774, an increase of 456 (+6.2%) from the 2010 census count of 7,318, which in turn reflected an increase of 144 (+2.0%) from the 7,174 counted in the 2000 census.

 Fanwood was incorporated as a borough by an act of the New Jersey Legislature on October 2, 1895, from portions of Fanwood Township (now known as Scotch Plains), based on the results of a referendum held the previous day.
 The borough was named for Fannie Wood, an author.

 History

 In 1831, the Elizabethtown and Somerville Railroad received a legislative charter to construct a railroad through the area.
 The line reached here in 1837 and a station, known as the Scotch Plains station, was built in 1839.
 The company became the Central Railroad of New Jersey in 1849.
 The line was later moved to reduce the grade and a new station, known as the Fanwood station, was built in 1874.
 At the same time, the Central New Jersey Land Improvement Company began development of Fanwood Park, a residential community around the station.
 The development featured curvilinear streets.
 John Taylor Johnston, then president of CNJ, named the community after his wife, Frances, also known as Fanny, according to his daughter, Emily.
 In 1878, Fanwood Township was created from Plainfield and Westfield Townships.